Tai chi, Health Benefits?

 Anyone can practice tai chi.
 It is suitable and safe for people of all ages and abilities, although it may need to be adapted for certain people or if you have a medical condition.

 People of all ages can practice tai chi.
-Ulza/Shutterstock
+Ulza / Shutterstock

 Many claims have been made about the benefits of tai chi.

 Additionally, it has been suggested that tai chi may improve mental health by reducing symptoms of depression and anxiety and improving overall stress management.
-Research has also suggested that it might help improve the way you feel physically and mentally.
+Research has also suggested that it could help improve the way you feel physically and mentally.

 Tai chi and dementia